top of page

 Kimberly Hamm

-Kimberly Hamm is an independent nonprofit consultant, focusing on fundraising and strategic planning, to keep organizations healthy, vibrant, and mission-driven.
-Before branching out into consulting, Kim handled fundraising, engagement, and relations for teams at Manor College, Fox School of Business at Temple University, and the National Kidney Foundation.
-Kim lives in North Hills with her family and enjoys spending time hiking, camping, and skiing.
+A fan and member of Briar Bush since moving into the area in 2016, Kim works in municipal government, focusing on strategic planning and the successful administration of state, county, and federal grants.
+Previously, Kim worked as an independent nonprofit consultant and in-house leading fundraising, engagement, and relations for teams at Manor College, Fox School of Business at Temple University, and the National Kidney Foundation.
+Kim lives in North Hills with her family and enjoys spending time gardening, hiking, camping, and skiing.

 Marcus%2520Norman%25202018_edited_edited